Meet The Team

 Roderick Smith BCom, CA, F Fin, FRGS, Chairman

 A Chartered Accountant with a strong interest and extensive experience in extractive metallurgy and mine development, Roderick holds a post-grad diploma in Mining Investment Analysis, is a Fellow of the Financial Services Institute and a Fellow of the Royal Geographical Institute.
 For more than 25 years he was CEO of publicly listed Australian mining companies, responsible for the discovery, financing, development and operation of five mines.
 A member of local government for nine years, including two as President, he was awarded an Australian Centennial Medal for services to the community in 2001.
 Roderick is an acknowledged world expert in specialty metals production, supply and demand, writing many papers on these topics and speaking at numerous international conferences over the last 20 years.
 He was a founding director of the owner of the Cinovec lithium project and Managing Director of Cominco Resources Limited for 9 years.
+Roderick is a member of the British Standards Institute lithium committee, and represents Britain on the International ISO Lithium 333 committee charged with developing standards in the field of lithium mining, concentration, extraction, separation and conversion to useful lithium compounds/materials including lithium-ion battery materials,

 John Walker, Strategic Advisor